eags-aayush/street-food-finder/replit.md

 - Improved component organization and styling consistency
 - Enhanced error handling and user feedback
 - Better integration of authentication flows
+- Complete end-to-end functionality from database to frontend